DebugWithNazi/CodeGenie/README.md

 ## Using Blackbox AI Agents in VS Code

-Code Genie also use Blackbox AI agent directly in Visual Studio Code for code completion, chat, and code generation.
+Code Genie also use Blackbox AI agent for maintaining history directly in Visual Studio Code for code completion, chat, and code generation.

 ### Steps:
 1. **Install the Blackbox AI VS Code Extension:**